DanielMidgley/rust-os/README.md

 - Rust **nightly** (pinned by `rust-toolchain`) — the kernel relies on unstable features and builds `core`/`alloc` from source for a custom target
 - [QEMU](https://www.qemu.org/) (`qemu-system-x86_64`) on your `PATH`
+- Python 3 (only to generate `disk.img`, the FAT16 volume QEMU attaches)
 - The bootimage tooling:

 ```sh